yoko-vicky/Glab-Fruits/README.md

 eg: `cd Desktop/platform-game`
 2. Run `npm install` or `yarn install`
 3. After installing packages in step2, run `npm run build`
-4. Run `npm run dev`, then the local server will be automatically opend
+4. Run `npm run dev`, then the local server will be automatically opened
 5. Choose dist folder, and start the game